backdrop-contrib/domain/README.txt

 When using Node Access modules, user 1 (the super-admin) and users with the 'Bypass content access control' permission are not subject to node access rules.
-This is a design feature of Drupal, and it can lead to confusion when viewing your site as an administrator.
+This is a design feature of Backdrop, and it can lead to confusion when viewing your site as an administrator.

 To help with this confusion, the 'Enforce rules on administrators' setting can